 Why was the location at Third and Evans selected?

 In January 2015, the SFPUC commissioned a due diligence study (AECOM/WRE) to identify the current physical state of the Greenhouses and inform the best approach to any potential future repairs, renovations or replacement.
-The report identified major concerns around health and safety code issues and established that the Greenhouses are beyond short-term repair.
-In order to maintain our commitment to the health and safety of our tenants and their employees, Greenhouse tenants were given 18 months notice to relocate.
+The report identified major concerns around health and safety code issues and established that the Greenhouses were beyond short-term repair.
+To maintain our commitment to the health and safety of our tenants and their employees, Greenhouse tenants were given 18+ months to relocate.

 The SFPUC recognized that it was a challenging time for businesses to relocate.
 The SFPUC committed to making things as easy as possible and provided relocation assistance, including:

-As-needed job placement assistance for current employees of the Greenhouses who reside within zip code 94124.
+- As-needed job placement assistance for current employees of the Greenhouses who reside within zip code 94124 (98% success rate).

 What are the plans for the permanent replacement of the Greenhouses?